Actinide: Applications

 Other promising actinide isotopes for nuclear power are thorium-232 and its product from the thorium fuel cycle, uranium-233.

 Emission of neutrons during the fission of uranium is important not only for maintaining the nuclear chain reaction, but also for the synthesis of the heavier actinides.
 Uranium-239 converts via β-decay into plutonium-239, which, like uranium-235, is capable of spontaneous fission.
 The world's first nuclear reactors were built not for energy, but for producing plutonium-239 for nuclear weapons.

-About half of the produced thorium is used as the light-emitting material of gas mantles.
+About half of produced thorium is used as the light-emitting material of gas mantles.
 Thorium is also added into multicomponent alloys of magnesium and zinc.
-So the Mg-Th alloys are light and strong, but also have high melting point and ductility and thus are widely used in the aviation industry and in the production of missiles.
+Mg-Th alloys are light and strong, but also have high melting point and ductility and thus are widely used in the aviation industry and in the production of missiles.
 Thorium also has good electron emission properties, with long lifetime and low potential barrier for the emission.
 The relative content of thorium and uranium isotopes is widely used to estimate the age of various objects, including stars (see radiometric dating).

 The major application of plutonium has been in nuclear weapons, where the isotope plutonium-239 was a key component due to its ease of fission and availability.
 Plutonium-based designs allow reducing the critical mass to about a third of that for uranium-235.
 The "Fat Man"-type plutonium bombs produced during the Manhattan Project used explosive compression of plutonium to obtain significantly higher densities than normal, combined with a central neutron source to begin the reaction and increase efficiency.
 Thus only 6.2 kg of plutonium was needed for an explosive yield equivalent to 20 kilotons of TNT.
 (See also Nuclear weapon design.)
 Hypothetically, as little as 4 kg of plutonium—and maybe even less—could be used to make a single atomic bomb using very sophisticated assembly designs.